 Why is it reported? #

-The closure uses $this assigned to another variable in its use clause.
-Non-static closures in PHP already have access to $this automatically, so passing it through a variable is unnecessary and less clear.
+The $this variable cannot be used as a lexical variable in a closure’s use clause.
+PHP does not allow use ($this) – it is a syntax error.
+Non-static closures already have access to $this automatically, so importing it is both unnecessary and invalid.

 How to fix it #